-Our executive offices, our principal administration, marketing and sales operations and a portion of our research and development operations are located in approximately 44,277 square feet of space in Sunnyvale, California, which we acquired in fiscal 2010.
-In addition, we occupy approximately 25,250 square feet in a facility located in Hsin Chu, Taiwan under a lease expiring in August 2012.
+Our executive offices, our principal administration, marketing and sales operations and a portion of our research and development operations are located in a 44,277 square foot facility in Sunnyvale, California, which we purchased in fiscal 2010.
+In addition, we occupy approximately 25,250 square feet in a facility located in Hsin Chu, Taiwan under a lease expiring in August 2014.
 This facility supports our manufacturing activities.
 We believe that we will be able to renew the lease of our Taiwan facility on commercially reasonable terms and that both our Sunnyvale and Taiwan facilities are adequate for our needs for the foreseeable future.
 We also lease space in Georgia and Texas.
-The aggregate annual gross rent for our facilities was approximately \$371,000 in fiscal 2012.
+The aggregate annual gross rent for our leased facilities was approximately \$373,000 in fiscal 2013.